afeng99/CS411/Docs/UserStory4.md

 #User Story 4

-As a user, I want to be able to view some recommended artwork and song pairings to see other examples.
+As a user, I want to be able to view some recommended artwork and song pairings to see whether or not I want to use the application.

-This is important to the application because the user will be able to view their “progress” over time with how their Spotify listening history corresponds to their moods.
-It will work as a log of their listening history over time, with the ability to go back and view previous artwork/song matches.
-The user can see the images of the artwork, and click to be redirected to the song associated with that piece of art.
+This is important to the application because the user will be able to view example artwork and song pairings and it will illustrate what the webvapplication will do.
+It gives a user a better understanding of whether or not they want to use our web application.

-The ideal case is the user wanting to some listening/artwork paired history of all users in the app.
-They would click on the history page and be able to scroll through the previous pairings to find new artwork from songs they may be familiar with.
+The ideal case is the user finds our web application and is curious about what it does.
+It will look at the example pairings and will want to get an artwork for a song they have been recently listening to.
+They will therefore log in to the web application with their spotify account and proceed to getting the song/artwork pairing the user wanted.

-An exception to this would be if a lot of people utilize the application often because it may be difficult for the user to find a song or artwork again.
-This can be solved by the user reentering the song into the search feature and having either the same or a similar piece of artwork recommended.
+An exception to this would be if the user does not find the artwork/song pairings good or interesting.
+They come to the web application expecting a specific style of art and they don't like the pairings they are seeing as examples.
+This can be solved by making the artwork generation more catered to the user's wants and add a filter option where they can select the style of art they want to see for example.